In Fight Over Child Marriage Laws, States Resist Calls for a Total Ban

 It’s impossible to know the circumstances behind these marriages, as the records only reveal the age and gender of each party.
 But the data shows child marriage remains most common in states with large rural populations, like Idaho and Kentucky.

 Almost 90 percent of the minors who married were girls.
 Most minors were 16 and 17 years old.
-In a handful of the most extreme cases, children as young 10, 11 and 12 were given marriage licenses in Alaska, Louisiana, South Carolina and Tennessee.
+In a handful of the most extreme cases, children as young 12 were given marriage licenses in Alaska, Louisiana and South Carolina.

 The majority of minors married adults who were 18, 19 or in their early 20s.
 Yet, several hundred minors were legally permitted to marry adults in their 40s, 50s, 60s and 70s.